mddazure/azure-vwan-microhack/README.md

 `az network vhub create --address-prefix 192.168.1.0/24 --name microhack-useast-hub --resource-group vwan-microhack-hub-rg --location useast --sku Standard`

 ## Task 2: Connect VNETs
 Connect spoke-3-vnet and spoke-4-vnet to the new Hub.
-We connected VNETs through the portal in Scenario 1.
-Now we'll do this through the shell script provided.
+We connected VNETs through the portal in Scenario 1, so to save time we'll do this through a shell script.

 In Cloud Shell, enter

 `./connect-us-east-spokes.sh`

 This will take a few minutes to complete.
-While the script runs, you can see the connections being added in the portal in microhack-vwan under Connectivity, Virtual network connections.
+While the script runs, you can see the connections being added in the portal, in your microhack-vwan under Connectivity, Virtual network connections.
 Wait for both Connections to show status Succeeded.

 ## Task 3: Verifiy connectivity and inspect routing
 Connect to spoke-1-vm via Bastion.
 Open Internet Explorer, browse to spoke-3-vm at 172.16.3.4 and to spoke-4-vm at 172.16.4.4.